 Most states have laws that make it a crime to infect someone with an STD.
 For example, under Florida law, It is unlawful for any person who has chancroid, gonorrhea, granuloma inguinale, lymphogranuloma venereum, genital herpes simplex, chlamydia, nongonococcal urethritis (NGU), pelvic inflammatory disease (PID)/acute salpingitis, human immunodeficiency virus infection, or syphilis, when such person knows he or she is infected with one or more of these diseases and when such person has been informed that he or she may communicate this disease to another person through sexual intercourse, to have sexual intercourse with any other person, unless such other person has been informed of the presence of the sexually transmissible disease and has consented to the sexual intercourse.

-If someone infects you with an STD and is charged with a crime, your personal injury lawyer will be able to submit evidence of these charges.
+If someone infects you with an STD and is charged with a crime, your personal injury lawyer will be able to submit evidence of these charges for negligence.
 It is proof that the defendant knew what he was doing.
 It can be used to help in your civil lawsuit.
 So, if your partner cheats and gets an STD, whether or not he will be held liable will depend on whether he knew he was infected.

 What Damages can a Fort Walton Beach Personal Injury Attorney Demand in a Case Like This?